paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-024-national-cemeteries-and-memorials.md

 **(d)**

-(1) In addition to the conditions specified in subsection (b) of this section, any grant to a State under this section to assist such State in establishing a veterans’ cemetery shall be made on the condition that such cemetery shall conform to such standards and guidelines relating to site selection, planning, and construction as the Secretary may by regulation prescribe.
+(1) In addition to the conditions specified in subsection (b) of this section, any grant to a State or county under this section to assist such State or county in establishing a veterans’ cemetery shall be made on the condition that such cemetery shall conform to such standards and guidelines relating to site selection, planning, and construction as the Secretary may by regulation prescribe.
 In prescribing regulations for the purposes of the preceding sentence, the Secretary shall take into account the standards and guidelines for site selection, planning, and construction that are applicable to cemeteries under the control of the National Cemetery Administration, including those provided in subsections (b), (c), and (d) of [section 2404 of this title](./chapter-024-national-cemeteries-and-memorials.md#section-2404).

 (2) The Secretary may by regulation prescribe such additional terms and conditions for grants under this section as the Secretary considers appropriate.

 **(e)**

-(1) In addition to the conditions specified in subsections (b) and (c), any grant made to a State under this section shall be made subject to the condition specified in paragraph (2).
+(1) In addition to the conditions specified in subsections (b) and (c), any grant made to a State or county under this section shall be made subject to the condition specified in paragraph (2).

-(2) For purposes of paragraph (1), the condition described in this paragraph is that, after the date of the receipt of the grant, such State prohibit the interment or memorialization in that cemetery of a person described in [section 2411(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section2411/b&num=0&edition=prelim), subject to the receipt of notice described in subsection (a)(2) of such section, except that for purposes of this subsection—
+(2) For purposes of paragraph (1), the condition described in this paragraph is that, after the date of the receipt of the grant, such State or county prohibit the interment or memorialization in that cemetery of a person described in [section 2411(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section2411/b&num=0&edition=prelim), subject to the receipt of notice described in subsection (a)(2) of such section, except that for purposes of this subsection—

-  (A) such notice shall be furnished to an appropriate official of such State; and
+  (A) such notice shall be furnished to an appropriate official of such State or county; and

-  (B) a finding described in subsection (b)(3) of such section shall be made by an appropriate official of such State.
+  (B) a finding described in subsection (b)(3) of such section shall be made by an appropriate official of such State or county.

 **(f)**

 (1) Amounts appropriated to carry out this section shall remain available until expended.
-If all funds from a grant under this section have not been utilized by a State for the purpose for which the grant was made within three years after such grant is made, the United States shall be entitled to recover any such unused grant funds from such State.
+If all funds from a grant under this section have not been utilized by a State or county for the purpose for which the grant was made within three years after such grant is made, the United States shall be entitled to recover any such unused grant funds from such State or county.

 (2) In any fiscal year, the aggregate amount of grants awarded under this section for the purposes specified in subsection (a)(1)(B) may not exceed $10,000,000.